bwsw/sj-platform/SJDocs/source/Glossary.rst

 Database service
   The database provided by an exact provider.

+Engine
+  Uses module settings to handle data flow making it into streams.

+Envelope
+  A container for messages or events with data records.

 Event
   Minimal data unit in a stream.

 Exactly once processing
   The system processes events in a stream only once

+Executor
+  A part of a module that performs data processing.

 Handler
   A program module processing streams.